Art of Burkina Faso: Bwa

 Masks are used in a variety of different contexts.
 They appear at funerals of senior elders both male and female.
-They appear at initiation's when young men and women are taught the meanings of the masks and the importance of the spirits and enter adult village society.
+They appear at initiations when young men and women are taught the meanings of the masks and the importance of the spirits and enter adult village society.
 They even appear on market days when their performances attract visitors to the local market, where they are likely to spend more cash, plus helping the economy of the community.

 Winiama

 The region southwest of the Mossi Plateau is occupied by a number of autochthonous farmer groups that are referred to collectively by the Mossi, and in most studies, as gurunsi.
 The singular, gurunga, indicates that the word is of Moré origin (a word of the Moré "-ga, -se" class).
-The peoples that comprise the so-called gurunsi peoples include the Nuna, Nunuma, Léla, Winiama, Sisala, Kaséna, Nankana, and Kusasé who share similar Gur languages.
+The people that comprise the so-called Gurunsi peoples include the Nuna, Nunuma, Léla, Winiama, Sisala, Kaséna, Nankana, and Kusasé who share similar Gur languages.
 The Léla speak Lélé, the Nuna speak Nuni, the Winiama speak Winien, and the Kaséna speak Kasem.
 Most peoples in the area consider gurunsi a pejorative form of address, and much prefer to be called by their ethnic name.
-For this reason I have used the name gurunsiin italics and only as a convenient "handle".
-I have used the name Nunuma to refer to the Nuna peoples northwest of the Black Volta, and Nuna for those southeast of the river, because these peoples are closely related but produce masks that differ slightly in style.
-This distinction may or may not be valid historically and ethnographically.

 The major producers of masks are the Léla, Nunuma, and Winiama in the north, and the Nuna in the south.
 The Sisala also once used masks, but they have virtually disappeared.
 The Léla, Nunuma, Winiama and Nuna have influenced the styles, use and meaning of masks among their Bwa and Mossi neighbors.
 Masks carved of wood represent bush spirits, or spirits that take animal forms.
 These animal forms may be more naturalistic among the Nunuma and Nuna or more stylized among the Léla and Winiama.
 The animals that occur most frequently are the antelope, buffalo, bush pig, hornbill, hyena, and the serpent.
 Some masks represent spirits that have no recognizable animal form.
 Whatever type is represented, masks have large round eyes surrounded by concentric circles, a short snout for animal masks, or a large, protuberant mouth for supernatural spirits.
 They are covered with geometric patterns painted red, white, and black, repainted every year, except among the Winiama.
 Some masks are surmounted by a tall plank.